cabo/sdf-mapping/draft-bormann-asdf-sdf-mapping.md

 [^namespace-note]: \\
     Note that this example uses namespaces to identify elements of the referenced specification(s), but has un-namespaced quality names.
-    These two kinds of namespaces are probably unrelated, and we may need to add quality namespacing to SDF (independent of a potential feature to add namespace references to definitions that are not intended to go into the default namespace — these are SDF definition namespaces and not quality namespaces, which are one meta-level higher).
+    These two kinds of namespaces are unrelated in SDF, and a more robust example may need to make use of Quality Name Prefixes as defined in {{Section 2.3.3-3 of -sdf}} (independent of a potential feature to add namespace references to definitions that are not intended to go into the default namespace — these are SDF definition namespaces and not quality namespaces, which are one meta-level higher).

-* Start of mapping file for certain OneDM playground models:
+* Start of a mapping file for certain OneDM playground models:

 ~~~ json
 {